 As far as my dream booking would be a fatal five-way ladder match with Jeff Hardy, Velveteen Dream, Leo Rush, and Isaiah “Swerve” Scott.

 Philip Jones: What’s your dream with Professional Wrestling?
 WWE?
 AEW?
 King of the Indies?

 Jet Knight: It would be to be able to make a living as a professional wrestler.
 I would really love to work for the WWE and be in a WrestleMania.
 That would be my ideal dream come true.

 Philip Jones: For someone who has not been training for long you already a very polished performer.
 How did you go from being completely new to being as good as you are in such a short amount of time?

 Jet Knight: Thank you for the compliment.
 I’m never really satisfied with my performance and always want to improve.
-I watch my matches afterwards and write down what could’ve been done better.
-I watch them multiple times looking at different aspects, the execution of moves, then the timing or match structure.
+I watch my matches afterwards and write down what could’ve been done better and I watch them multiple times looking at different aspects, the execution of moves, then the timing or match structure.
 I have to dissect things to better understand the ways I can improve.